Linkit ilman kuvaa korona sivulle

-This page contains up-to-date information about the coronavirus situation and instructions for clients and patients in North Karelia and Heinävesi.
+This page contains the current information on the coronavirus situation in North Karelia and the related coronavirus instructions.

-The coronavirus epidemic is at the acceleration stage in North Karelia and Heinävesi.
+The coronavirus epidemic in North Karelia is currently at the base level.
 Different areas of Finland may be at different stages of the epidemic, and instructions vary.

 - Check the current situation in different regions on the website of the Finnish Institute for Health and Welfare (thl.fi)